• Skip to main content

 • Spray top of coated chicken thighs with additional non stick spray.
 This really helps those crumbs get crispy!

-• Bake for about 25-30 minutes until coating is crispy and brown and chicken is cooked though to an internal temp of 165 degrees.
+• Bake 25-30 minutes until coating is crispy and brown and chicken is cooked though to an internal temp of 165 degrees.

-• Serve with a drizzle of honey if desired.
+• Serve with a drizzle of honey, or honey mustard if desired.
 We like this with mashed potatoes and a side of steamed broccoli.

 Notes

-If using bone in chicken thighs increase cooking time to about 40 minutes.
-Internal temp of chicken should be 165 degrees.
+• If using bone in chicken thighs increase cooking time to about 40 minutes.

 Nutrition